 Mr Jay Self

-Consultant Ophthalmologist and Senior Lecturer University of Southampton
+Consultant Ophthalmic Surgeon and Associate Professor University of Southampton

 - Expertise in ocular genetics, paediatric ophthalmology, paediatric cataract and eye movement disorders.